 What Types Of Anesthesia Are Used In Cosmetic Dentistry Procedures?

-2. Sedation Anesthesia: For more extensive procedures or for patients with dental anxiety, sedation anesthesia may be used.
+For more extensive procedures or for patients with dental anxiety, sedation anesthesia may be used.
 This type of anesthesia can range from mild sedation (where you are relaxed but fully conscious) to deep sedation (where you are semi-conscious).
 Oral sedatives, nitrous oxide (laughing gas), or intravenous (IV) sedation are typical methods used.
-Sedation helps in reducing anxiety and makes the experience more comfortable.
+If anxiety is a concern, sedation dentistry can make your experience significantly more comfortable.
+Sedation helps reduce stress and allows procedures to feel quicker and more manageable.

 How Long Does Anesthesia Last After A Cosmetic Dental Treatment?